-One of the roadside treats for me when I come up the Thumb on Fridays after work is to go through the tiny village of Kilmanagh.
-The iconic general store and vintage gas pump are always worth a slow roll to see what has changed.
+One of the roadsides treats for me when I come up the Thumb on Fridays after work is to go through the tiny village of Kilmanagh.
+The iconic Kilmanagh general store and vintage gas pump are always worth a slow roll to see what has changed.
+The owner of the 1870’s store has begun a painstaking restoration process that’s now in its second year.
+You can see the progress at the Kilmanagh Store Facebook Page.

 Kilmanagh General Store Restoration